Sourdough Burger Buns

 1. The dough will start sticky but will come together as you knead.
 Knead for around 8-10 minutes.

-Attach the dough hook to your stand mixer.
-Knead the dough on medium speed for 8-10 minutes until the dough is smooth and pulls away from the sides of the bowl.
+With a stand mixer: Fit the dough hook and mix on low speed until combined, then increase to medium speed for 5 minutes.
+Add in the butter, the continue on medium speed for 8 to 10 minutes until the dough is smooth and pulls away cleanly from the sides of the bowl.

 Bulk ferment

-1. Cover the dough and let it rise at room temperature until it’s has almost doubled in size.
-This will take about 4-6 hours, depending on the strength of your sourdough starter and the temperature of your kitchen.
+1. Shape the dough into a ball and place in a lightly greased bowl.
+Cover and leave at room temperature until it has doubled by around 60-70%.
+This will take 4 to 6 hours depending on the strength of your starter and the temperature of your kitchen.

 Ten balls of dough are placed on a marble surface, ready for baking.
 A gray cloth is partially visible in the background, adding texture to the minimalistic setting.
 The scene suggests a kitchen or baking preparation area.